 Jo Malone is not cruelty-free.
 They may test on animals, either themselves, through their suppliers, or through a third party.
-Brands who fall under this category could also be funding animal testing by selling products in mainland China, where it's required by law.
+Brands who fall under this category could also be selling products where animal testing is required by law.

 “Jo Malone Inc. is committed to the elimination of animal testing.
 We are equally committed to consumer health and safety, and bringing to market products that comply with applicable regulations in every country in which our products are sold.

 We do not conduct animal testing on our products or ingredients, nor ask others to test on our behalf, except when required by law.
 We evaluate our finished products in clinical tests on volunteer panels.

 Jo Malone Inc. fully supports the development and global acceptance of non-animal testing alternatives.
 To this end, the Company works extensively with the industry at large and the global scientific community to research and fund these alternatives.”

 Jo Malone is owned by Estée Lauder, a company that tests on animals.
 Not only is Jo Malone not cruelty-free but neither is their parent company.

 Yes, Jo Malone is available for sale in countries with mandatory animal testing.
 This means that their products were likely tested on animals.